Facility Design Consulting

 In recent years new construction techniques are resulting in longer floor spans which lead to large low frequency floor resonances and higher vibration levels.
 New layouts with open floor plans can lead to unexpected issues with room acoustics as well.

 We work with Facilities Engineers and Architects to Create the Right Acoustics for Sensitive People and Sensitive Equipment

 Understanding the flow of acoustic noise is a unique skill set we bring to the table, along with the tools to model, measure, characterize, and interpret the key components of the disturbing sound field.
 It is important to understand that the flow of acoustic noise is frequency dependent and involves the spectra of the disturbing sound, the frequency dependent absorption and reflectivity of the surface materials, as well as the geometry of the site.

 We perform both modeling and dynamic testing of floor systems to quantify the rigidity of the floor, resonant frequencies, and modal coupling to other areas of the floor system and building.
-We perform finite element analysis, numerical modeling, as well as experimental testing, involving vibration testing and Modal analysis of floor systems and building structures to determine modal coupling and deformation shape.
+We perform Finite Element Analysis (FEA), numerical modeling, as well as experimental testing, involving vibration testing and Modal Analysis of floor systems and building structures to determine modal coupling and deformation shape.

 The analysis of this testing is used to make tool site selections, place vibration sources in the least vulnerable locations, and often to aid in the design of structural modifications to solve dynamics issues.

-As part of architectural teams we add a top notch expertise to insure critical design details relating to vibration and acoustics are in place and meet the needs and requirements for the proposed used of each space in the building structure.
+As part of architectural teams we add top notch expertise to ensure critical design details relating to vibration and acoustics are in place and meet the needs and requirements for the proposed used of each space in the building structure.